vainia/RABBIT_MQ_L/README.md

     'server':'0.0.0.0', #rabbit-mq server ip adres
-    'name':'user_name', #name required for connection to server 'passwd':'user_password', #password required for connection to server 'queue_current':'RMQ-H-E', #name of the current queue, where initial JSON being preserved 'queue_above':'RMQ-E-L' #name of the next queue, where JSON sends after processing }
+    'name':'user_name', #name required for connection to server 'passwd':'user_password', #password required for connection to server 'queue_current':'RMQ-L-W', #name of the current queue, where initial JSON being preserved 'queue_above':'RMQ-W-USER' #name of the next queue, where JSON sends after processing }
 ```